Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Prediction Task

 \section{Prediction Task}

-Incorporating semantic information, tweet and user metadata into a single realized volatility model is a challenging task in and of itself.
+Incorporating semantic information, tweet and user metadata into a single realized volatility model is not straightforward.
 Although numeric data can be directly employed via, e.g., linear, autoregressive models~\cite{time_series} given the stationarity of the inputs, the task is more challenging when multiple data types are considered, such as text and other media.

 \paragraph{Target} We aim to determine whether Twitter data, alongside with log-returns, can be used to predict the Bitcoin price volatility.
-Log-returns are defined as the change in logarithm of price as observed at two consecutive timesteps, namely,
+Log-returns are defined as the change in logarithm of price as observed at two consecutive time steps, namely,

-\emph{Realized volatility} is an empirical measure of return variability, defined as the square-root of summed squared log-returns in a time period $\Delta t$~\cite{realized_volatility}:
+\emph{Realized volatility} is an empirical measure of return variability, defined as the square-root of summed squared log-returns in a time period $\Delta t$~\cite{realized_volatility,ARCH_HAR}:

-The \emph{target} for all models is the next day's realized volatility, obtained from 96 segments of 15-minute log-return predictions, and aggregated using standard formula \eqref{eq:realized_volatility} for realized (future) volatility~\cite{ARCH_HAR}.
+The \emph{target} for all models is the next day's realized volatility, obtained from 96 segments of 15-minute log-return predictions, and aggregated using standard formula \eqref{eq:realized_volatility}.

 \paragraph{Evaluation Metrics} We considered a set of standard metrics to compare the real $RV$ with the predicted volatility, and to provide a single score that displays the quality of the model under certain assumptions.
-First metric used was the \emph{mean absolute percentage error} (MAPE), which is the mean absolute deviation of the predicted volatility value from the actual realized volatility.
-Secondly, the \emph{mean absolute error (MAE)}, which evaluates the mean absolute deviation in terms of the units of the actual realized volatility.
-In addition, \emph{root mean square error (RMSE)} was used to examine how the selected loss functions influenced the result.
-Since MSE is a staple loss function for regression tasks, RMSE is one of the important metrics that indicates the performance-loss relationship.
-Lastly, we considered \emph{mean squared logarithmic error (MSLE)}, often used to see the forecasting performance on the logarithmic scale.
-Detailed equations for the metrics can be found in \appref{app_metrics}.
+We used the following metrics: \emph{mean absolute percentage error} (MAPE), \emph{mean absolute error} (MAE), \emph{root-mean-square error} (RMSE), and \emph{mean squared logarithmic error} (MSLE).
+Their comparison provides an insight on the behaviour of the predicted values under varying conditions of the true signal.